meredithsliger/meredithsliger.github.io/r.md

 ## R Projects & Topics

 As part of my graduate coursework in Data Science and Analytics, I've worked extensively in R for statistical modeling, data exploration, and experimental design.
-This section highlights select projects and topics — ranging from linear models and model selection to time series forecasting and spatial statistics.
+This section highlights select projects and topics — ranging from linear models and model selection to forecasting and spatial statistics.

 ---